Prestress Stability of Triangulated Convex Polytopes and Universal Second Order Rigidity: Super stability

 \ea and still obtain the same flex, $\p'_i = A \p_i$.
-As $A$ is skew, this proves that $\p'$ is trivial. \end{proof}
+As $A$ is skew symmetric, this proves that $\p'$ is trivial. \end{proof}

-\begin{lemma} If a framework $(G,\p)$ has a non-trivial affine infinitesimal flex $\p'$ then the framework it has its edge directions at a conic at infinity for $\langle \p \rangle$. \end{lemma} \begin{proof} We have $\p' = M\p + \t$, where $M$ is some $D$-by-$D$ matrix.
-From Lemma~\ref{lem:at} the component of $\p'$ that is orthogonal to $\langle \p \rangle$ is trivial, and thus can be subtracted from $\p'$ without changing its non-triviality or effectiveness.
-From Lemma~\ref{lem:ntp}, this remaining flex must be effective, thus so too must $\p'$.
+\begin{lemma} If a framework $(G,\p)$ has a non-trivial affine infinitesimal flex $\p'$ then the $\p'$ is deforming. \end{lemma} \begin{proof} From Lemma~\ref{lem:at} the component of $\p'$ that is orthogonal to $\langle \p \rangle$ is trivial, and thus can be subtracted from $\p'$ without changing its non-triviality.
+From Lemma~\ref{lem:ntp}, this remaining flex must be deforming.
+The trivial orthogonal component can be added back without changing its deforming property, thus the original $\p'$ must be deforming. \end{proof}

+\begin{lemma} If a framework $(G,\p)$ has a deforming affine infinitesimal flex $\p'$ then the framework has its edge directions at a conic at infinity for $\langle \p \rangle$. \end{lemma} \begin{proof} From the affine assumption, we have $\p' = M\p + \t$, where $M$ is some $d'$-by-$d'$ matrix.
 We can write $M=A+Q$ where $A$ is skew symmetric and $Q$ is symmetric.
-By removing the trivial infinitesimal flex generated by $A\p_i + \t$, the remaining infinitesimal flex generated by $Q \p_i$ must still be effective.
+By removing from $\p'$ the trivial infinitesimal flex generated by $A\p_i + \t$, the remaining infinitesimal flex generated by $Q \p_i$ must still be deforming.